-- The 2009 Family Smoking Prevention and Tobacco Control Act gave the Food and Drug Administration the authority to regulate tobacco products.
+- The 2009 Family Smoking Prevention and Tobacco Control Act gave the FDA the authority to regulate tobacco products.
 The law specifically prohibits the use of characterizing flavorings in cigarettes, except for menthol.
-Ronetheless, it preserves the FDA's regulatory authority to ban menthol. - In April 2021, the FDA reported that, in response to a 2013 citizen's petition and a lawsuit, it plans to move forward to remove menthol from cigarettes and all flavors, including menthol, from cigars.
-The FDA indicated that it will issue product standards to remove menthol within one year of the announcement.
-The FDA recently backed up that promise with a statement claiming that they were "on track" to issue these proposed rules in spring 2022.

-- The FDA also has the authority to regulate e-cigarettes, including flavored e-cigarettes.
-In 2020, the FDA issued an enforcement policy that effectively bans flavored cartridge-based e-cigarettes other than menthol, but allows other e-cigarette products, such as e-liquids and refillable tanks, disposable e-cigarettes and all menthol-flavored e-cigarette products and e-liquids, to remain on the market.
-In 2022, the FDA continues to review applications from e-cigarette manufacturers seeking to demonstrate that their products are appropriate for the protection of public health.
-To date, the FDA has denied the marketing applications for more than 1 million e-cigarette products, but applications for menthol-flavored e-cigarettes are pending. - Thus far, the FDA's activities on menthol include: - > The Tobacco Products Scientific Advisory Committee (TPSAC) was required by the Tobacco Control Act to conduct a review of menthol cigarettes' effect on youth and other vulnerable populations.
-The committee published a report in March 2011, concluding that "the removal of menthol cigarettes from the marketplaces would benefit public health in the United States." - >>> Lorillard Tobacco Company (now R.J.
+Nonetheless, it preserves the FDA's regulatory authority to ban menthol. - In March 2011, The Tobacco Products Scientific Advisory Committee (TPSAC) published a review of menthol cigarettes' effect on youth and other vulnerable populations, a requirement of the Tobacco Control Act.
+The committee concluded that "the removal of menthol cigarettes from the marketplaces would benefit public health in the United States."

+- Lorillard Tobacco Company (now R.J.
 Reynolds Tobacco Company) challenged the integrity of the TPSAC in a lawsuit against the FDA, alleging that several experts the agency appointed to the committee were conflicted and therefore must be removed.
 The judge in the case sided with Lorillard and prohibited the FDA from using the TPSAC menthol report.
 The FDA appealed, and, in January 2016, the D.C.
-Circuit reversed the district court's decision, allowing the agency to rely on the TPSAC menthol report to take action to regulate menthol tobacco products.

-- In April 2021, the FDA announced plans to move forward to remove menthol from cigarettes and all flavors, including menthol, from cigars. - In July 2013, the FDA published its own report that also concluded that the removal of menthol cigarettes from the market would improve public health.
-At the same time, the FDA requested public comment seeking additional information to help the agency make informed decisions about menthol in cigarettes. - > Five years later, in March 2018, the FDA again requested public comment on the role that menthol in tobacco products plays in attracting youth, in the likelihood of quitting smoking, and in the use of other tobacco products, including cigars and e-cigarettes.
+Circuit reversed the district court's decision, allowing the agency to rely on the TPSAC menthol report to take action to regulate menthol tobacco products. - In July 2013, the FDA published its own report that also concluded that the removal of menthol cigarettes from the market would improve public health.
+At the same time, the FDA requested public comment seeking additional information to help the agency make informed decisions about menthol in cigarettes.
+In March 2018, the FDA again requested public comment on the role that menthol in tobacco products plays in attracting youth, in the likelihood of quitting smoking, and in the use of other tobacco products, including cigars and e-cigarettes. - In April 2021, in response to a citizen petition and a lawsuit from public health groups against the FDA for delaying banning menthol, the FDA announced plans to move forward to remove menthol from cigarettes and remove all flavors, including menthol, from cigars. - In April 2022, the FDA proposed product standards to prohibit menthol as a characterizing flavor in cigarettes and prohibit all characterizing flavors in cigars. - In October 2023, the FDA sent the proposed rules to remove menthol cigarettes and flavored cigars from the market to the White House Office of Management and Budget for final review, a long-awaited development since the FDA announced the proposal in 2021. - In December 2023, the Biden Administration delayed finalizing the proposed rules until March 2024.